cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/create-api.md

 Use the [Rulesets API](/ruleset-engine/rulesets-api/) to create a rate limiting rule via API.

-{{<Aside type="note">}}

-For API guidance on the previous version of rate limiting rules, refer to the [Cloudflare API documentation](/api/operations/rate-limits-for-a-zone-list-rate-limits).

-{{</Aside>}}

-A rate limiting rule is similar to a regular rule handled by the Ruleset Engine, but contains an additional `ratelimit` field with the rate limiting configuration.
+A rate limiting rule is similar to a regular rule handled by the Ruleset Engine, but contains an additional `ratelimit` object with the rate limiting configuration.
 Refer to [Rate limiting parameters](/waf/rate-limiting-rules/parameters/) for more information on this field and its parameters.

 You must deploy rate limiting rules to the `http_ratelimit` phase.